mathigon/textbooks/content/triangles-and-trigonometry/content.md

 The centroid is also the “balancing point” of a triangle.
 Draw a triangle on some cardboard, cut it out, and find the three medians.
-If you were accurate, you can now balance the triangle on the trip of a pencil, or hang it perfectly level from a piece of string that’s attached to its centroid:
+If you were accurate, you can now balance the triangle on the tip of a pencil, or hang it perfectly level from a piece of string that’s attached to its centroid:

     figure: img(src="images/center-of-mass.jpg" width=600 height=190)